haleighebrown/MSGC-Balloon-Trajectory-Prediction/README.md

 # MSGC-Balloon-Trajectory-Prediction Code
 This repository contains working versions of MSGC's Balloon Trajectory Prediction code.
-This code runs off of WRF output files (recommended hourly increment).
+This code runs off of WRF output files (we recommend hourly increments).

 # Installation
 This installation guide expects that you have Anaconda install and are running on a Unix system (Linux or Mac)

-conda create --name pyn_env --channel conda-forge pynio python=2.7 source activate pyn_env
+|conda create --name pyn_env --channel conda-forge pynio python=2.7
+source activate pyn_env |

 The conda create command will set up the create the python environment necessary for this prediction code